electroneum/electroneum-ledger-app/doc/user/bolos-app-electroneum.rst

 Introduction
 ============

-Monero application for Ledger Blue and Nano S
+electroneum application for Ledger Blue and Nano S

-How to install Monero Application
+How to install electroneum Application
 ==================================

 Nano S / Blue